 Chabot’s popular campground is in an attractive ridgetop eucalyptus grove just outside San Leandro.
-The campground is peaceful (at least when it’s not too busy) and woodsy, filled with birdsong, and offers access to some nice hiking trails around Lake Chabot.
+When it’s not too busy, the campground is peaceful, woodsy, and filled with birdsong.
+It also offers access to some nice hiking trails around Lake Chabot.

 The main drawback of Chabot is that most sites don’t have a lot of privacy, since the grove is very open and the sites tend to be close together.
 The campground can get crowded on summer weekends and, like most popular campgrounds, there’s a chance that people may be playing music or partying loudly late into the night, or little kids could be running around screaming at the crack of dawn.
 Also, this is a suburban park, so depending on the weather conditions you can sometimes hear the distant sound of airplanes or BART trains.
 On the other hand the gun range that used to be on the nearby ridge closed in 2016, making weekends much more enjoyable.

 Most of the campground’s sites are intended for tent camping.

 The best site overall is site 69, which has a great view of Lake Chabot.
 The drawbacks are that it’s pretty far from the restrooms, and everyone from the campground who walks down to the lake will walk or ride by.
 Site 70 has a slightly better view but a little less privacy.
 Sites 71 – 75 are also very nice but have slightly more limited views.
 All of these sites are only available in the summer.